 We recommend you use a qualified builder or carpenter.
-However, we do offer install services for our doors within the Okanagan and Lower Main Land.
+However, we do offer installation services for our doors within the Okanagan and Lower Main Land.

 How long does it take to get my door?

-Custom doors generally takes 8 weeks to build.
+Custom doors generally take 8 weeks to build.
 This does not include time to design or finalize details.
 A full custom can take 10-14 weeks.

 What makes your exterior doors so special?

-All of our doors are constructed out of 100% solid Medieval Walnut, a propriety species of wood that is rich in grain and a durability that will make modern or traditional designs stand the test of time – with an outstanding beauty.
-Only Everwood and it's partners offer Medieval Walnut and Coco Wood doors in North America.
+All of our doors are constructed out of 100% solid Medieval Walnut, a propriety species of wood that is rich in grain and a durability that will make modern or traditional designs stand the test of time – with outstanding beauty.
+Only Everwood and its partners offer Medieval Walnut and Coco Wood doors in North America.

 The Medieval Walnut naturally has crystal black distressing throughout the grain, not just a perfect look for rustic and heritage homes, but also a touch of refined rustic flair for a modern home.
 Every door is then unique and will have its own stunning beauty.
-The extreme hardness of the wood and greater density provides an enhanced R- value and lifelong product.
-Both woods are kiln dried to 10-12% to offer less shrinkage and increased stability compared to local woods.
+The extreme hardness of the wood and greater density provide an enhanced R-value and lifelong product.
+Both kinds of wood are kiln dried to 10-12% to offer less shrinkage and increased stability compared to local woods.

 All components, including hinges and glass, are of the highest quality.
-We use engineered stiles and solid rails, also known as frame and panels to prevent warping, twisting or splitting.
+We use engineered stiles and solid rails, also known as frames and panels to prevent warping, twisting, or splitting.
 Most important of all is the attention to detail we provide to our doors during construction.

 Why is the frame and panel construction method you use so important?